-PARA is a method of organising digital information, designed by Tiago Forte.
-Tiago Forte also proposed the method of §progressive_summarization.
+PARA is a method of organizing digital information, designed by Tiago Forte.
+Tiago Forte also proposed the method of Progressive Summarization.

 PARA stands for:

 - a series of tasks linked to a goal.
 E.g. app mockups, project plans, blog post etc.

 - a sphere of activity with a standard to be maintained over time.
 E.g. Health, Finances, Travel, Hobbies

 - a topic or theme of ongoing interest.
 E.g. habit formation, project management, interior design

 - inactive items from the above 3 categories

 Projects always have a goal to be achieved, typically with some hard deadline.
 The end of a project is signalled by the occurrence of some discrete event.